-Sky News for iPhone review
+Sky News for iPhone full review

 BSkyB has built a powerful broadcasting empire over the last 20 years, with Sky News a flagship channel available to households with satellite, cable and Freeview.
 For ex-pats and holidaymakers it also regularly turns up across the world on satellite and cable networks offering a mix of UK and international news, business, sport, weather and showbiz gossip.